jeremyvlegros/jeremyvlegros/_posts/2023-06-19-status-website-better-at-using-jekyll.md

 ---
-title : "status website better at using Jekyll" date : "#date 2023-06-19 2128 1687195713734027462 GMT"
+title : "website better at using Jekyll" category : "status" date : "#date 2023-06-19 2128 1687195713734027462 GMT"
 ---
 I had to take a break and think calmly about it.The official documentation & co was not clear enough, so I searched for specific things on the web.